Global CityIntelligence

 Interpretation

 Safety scoring weighs violent-crime context, neighborhood variation, and institutional response.
 Santiago's resident experience is mostly stable.
-Across the indexed cities the safety average is 79/100, so Santiago is 3 points below the median.
-Data year 2025; last updated 2026-05-07.
+Across the indexed cities the safety average is 64/100, so Santiago is 12 points above the median.
+Data year 2025; last updated 2026-05-16.
 Drawn from 2 institutional references.

 Read this module with the main open the santiago city profile and the read the scoring methodology page so single-topic pages do not hide tradeoffs across dimensions.